Learn by doing

 We seek students who want to chart their own paths.
 Whether they pursue careers as novelists or entrepreneurs, chemists or musicians, our students are driven by boldness, passion and innovation as they work to achieve their own vision of greatness and enrich and improve their communities and the world by sharing it.

 Our student-to-faculty ratio is 11:1, and our average class size is 21 students, allowing us to base learning around conversation and multiple perspectives.
 Over 200 degree programs provide students the flexibility to find a course of study that will excite and engage them throughout their college careers.
-And 70 percent of our undergraduates study internationally at some point in their DU careers, returning to campus with a wealth of perspectives that help them become global leaders in the public, private and nonprofit sectors.
+And over 70 percent of our undergraduates study internationally at some point in their DU careers, returning to campus with a wealth of perspectives that help them become global leaders in the public, private and nonprofit sectors.

 We draw on rich communities throughout Denver and beyond to offer even more opportunities to contribute and learn.
 Students in our Lamont School of Music are active in Denver's music scene, and our theatre students travel to Scotland to participate in the Edinburgh Fringe Festival.
 No matter their passion, our students find ways to deepen their education and make the world a better place.